Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Meta-Learning Adaptation Guarantees

-A proof of this result is available in the Appendix.
-Using Boole's inequality and Assumptions \ref{assum:capacity_model} and \ref{assum:calib}, it is derived by adapting results from the literature on linear contextual bandits \cite{abbasi2011improved}, which applies a stopping time argument to bound the probability of the \textit{bad} event that the true parameters lie outside $\confset_{i,t}^{\delta}$ \textit{at some time $t$}.
+\end{theorem} A proof of this result, which follows from \cite[Theorem 2]{abbasi2011improved}, is available in the Appendix.
+Using Boole's inequality, the $\sigma_i$-subgaussianity of the disturbances $\ep_t$, and Assumptions \ref{assum:capacity_model} and \ref{assum:calib}, Theorem \ref{thm:conf-sets} is derived by adapting results from the literature on linear contextual bandits \cite{abbasi2011improved}, which applies a stopping time argument to bound the probability of the \textit{bad} event that the true parameters lie outside $\confset_{i,t}^{\delta}$ \textit{at some time $t$}.
 Theorem \ref{thm:conf-sets} provides confidence sets over model parameters which hold \textit{uniformly over all future times}.
-This is critical to ensure satisfying the joint chance constraint \eqref{eq:joint_chance_constraint} despite an unknown final time $N$.
-To do so, we assume there exist fixed true parameters $\kstari$ corresponding to the true dynamics (\textbf{A\ref{assum:capacity_model}}), and we take a frequentist viewpoint such that the confidence set $\smash{\confset_{i,t}^\delta}$ is a stochastic function of the transition tuples observed online.
+This is critical to ensure satisfying the trajectory-wise chance constraint \eqref{eq:joint_chance_constraint} despite an unknown final time $N$.
+To derive Theorem \ref{thm:conf-sets}, we assume there exist fixed true parameters $\kstari$ corresponding to the true dynamics (\textbf{A\ref{assum:capacity_model}}), and we take a frequentist viewpoint such that the confidence set $\smash{\confset_{i,t}^\delta}$ is a stochastic function of the transition tuples observed online.
 By defining $\smash{\confset_{i,t}^\delta}$ through time-dependent values of $\smash{\beta_{i,t}^\delta}$, we ensure that the event that $\smash{\confset_{i,t}^\delta}$ excludes the true parameters $\kstari$ \textit{at any time $t$} occurs with probability less than $(\delta/n)$.

-This scaling factor $\beta_{i,t}^\delta$ is closely related to that used for Gaussian processes with squared-exponential kernels, for which the value of $\beta$ is often too large for practical use and is set to a lower value for experiments \cite{berkenkamp2017safe,koller2018}.
+Theorem \ref{thm:conf-sets} is similar to results derived for kernel-based GPs \cite{Srinivas2010,Fiedler2021} which rely on a good choice of kernel to satisfy assumptions similar to \textbf{A\ref{assum:capacity_model}} and \textbf{A\ref{assum:calib}}; we discuss similarities in the next section.
+Specifically, the scaling factor $\beta_{i,t}^\delta$ in Theorem \ref{thm:conf-sets} also appears when analyzing kernel-based GPs, but the value of $\beta$ of such models is often too large for practical use and is set to a lower value for experiments, see \cite{berkenkamp2017safe,koller2018}.
 In contrast, our model operates within a finite-dimensional feature space and has values of $\beta$ that are practically usable.